atantos/Swirl.jl/README.md

 `Swirl.jl` is an interactive learning platform that teaches you `Julia` programming right in your `REPL` (Read-Eval-Print Loop).
 Work through lessons at your own pace, get instant feedback on your answers, and build your `Julia` skills step by step.

+After trying it out, feel free to give it a ⭐ on GitHub!

 ## ✨ Features

 - 🎓 **Interactive Learning**: Type real `Julia` code and get immediate feedback